HarshiniAiyyer/Opinion-Mining-for-Genetically-Engineered-Food/README.md

-# Forensic Audit & Predictive Pricing Strategy for Health Insurance Funds
+# Forensic Audit for Health Insurance Funds

 This project focuses on conducting forensic audits to detect misappropriation within health insurance funds and developing a predictive pricing strategy.
 The goal was to ensure compliance while also improving customer conversion rates by 20% and enhancing revenue forecasting accuracy for new policies.